CynthiaKoopman/Short-Document-Clustering-NLP/README.md

 different datasets.
 Anticipated results can not be concluded, however other findings are insightful in terms of the connection between text cleaning and feature extraction.

+Implements:
+* TF-IDF
+* TF-IDF with n-grams
+* Word2Vec
+* GloVe
+* K-means clustering
+* various degrees of text cleaning

+Datasets used are from Amazon, Yelp and DBpedia found via "Xiang Zhang, Junbo Zhao, and Yann LeCun.
+Character-level convolutional networks for text classification.
+In Advances in neural information processing systems, pages 649{657, 2015"